 Editor Selector for Ableton Live

-Working with multiple audio file editors from within Ableton usually means changing your Sample Editor setting setting each time you wish to work with a different tool (e.g. Melodyne, RX, etc.).
+Working with multiple audio file editors from within Ableton usually means changing your Sample Editor setting each time you wish to work with a different tool (e.g. Melodyne, RX, etc.).
 Here is a method to allow you to select from a list of editors available on your system.
 These instructions apply to macOS only:

 1. Open Script Editor, click “New Document”, and paste the following AppleScript code:

-on open argv -- Ableton passes the file to edit as the first parameter set fileToEdit to POSIX path of (item 1 of argv) -- Each option must be the name of an application set defaultEditor to "iZotope RX 11 Audio Editor" set availableEditors to {defaultEditor, "Melodyne", "SpectraLayers 11", "SpectraLayers 12"} -- Display a selection modal to choose an editor -- "choose from list" returns a list, so we must index into it and retrieve the selected value set selectedEditor to item 1 of (choose from list availableEditors with prompt "Select editor:" default items {defaultEditor}) -- selectedEditor is a list; we must select the first item tell application selectedEditor open fileToEdit end tell end open
+on open argv -- Ableton passes the file to edit as the first parameter set fileToEdit to POSIX path of (item 1 of argv) -- Each option must be the name of an application set defaultEditor to "iZotope RX 11 Audio Editor" set availableEditors to {defaultEditor, "Melodyne", "SpectraLayers 11", "SpectraLayers 12"} -- Display a selection modal to choose an editor set selectedEditor to choose from list availableEditors with prompt "Select editor:" default items {defaultEditor} -- "choose from list" returns false or a list, so we must index into it and retrieve the selected value after verifying that a selection was made if selectedEditor is not false then tell application (item 1 of selectedEditor) open fileToEdit activate end tell end if end open

 2. Change your defaultEditor and set of availableEditors to match the software available on your machine.